MND Scotland provides a professionally run an Information and Library Service for patients and health and social care professionals.

 Our Information Officer is happy to deal with any general enquiries regarding motor neurone disease.
 The service is free for people with MND, their families and carers.
 Contact the Information Officer to find out more.

-We have books, journals, conference proceedings and a collection of videos and DVDs on the following topics:
+We have books, journals, conference proceedings and a collection of videos and DVDs on all aspects of MND.
+These include Carers Issues, Welfare & Benefits, Disability Issues, Counselling (Emotional Support) and Palliative Care & Bereavement.

 - Motor Neurone Disease